About the Plan

 During this phase, we showed you what we learned from our curbside inventory and asked for your thoughts on how we can improve the curbside in Hoboken.

-• Timeline item 3 - active
+Timeline item 3 - complete

-Recommendations - Summer 2024
+Recommendations - Summer/Fall 2024

 During this phase, we are compiling what we've learned and developing recommendations to prioritize and improve curbside space.

-• Timeline item 4 - incomplete
+Timeline item 4 - active

-Community Engagement Phase 2 - Fall 2024
+Community Engagement Phase 2 - Spring 2025

 During this phase, we will preview draft recommendations and give you the chance to weigh in.

-• Timeline item 5 - incomplete
+Timeline item 5 - incomplete

-Action Plan - Fall 2024
+Action Plan - Summer/Fall 2025

 We will publish a draft of the plan.
 You will have the opportunity to review this plan and tell us your thoughts.
 We'll use this feedback to prepare a final version of the plan.

-• Timeline item 6 - incomplete
+Timeline item 6 - incomplete

-Plan Adoption - Fall/Winter 2024
+Plan Adoption - Late 2025

 We will move toward adoption of this plan by the Hoboken City Council.